Photoshop Halftone Dot Pattern tutorial

 Step 15: Choose a color from the Color Picker

-Since we set the blend mode to Color in the previous step, you’ll see a live preview of how the color looks with the effect.
+Because we set the blend mode to Color in the previous step, Photoshop gives you a live preview of how the color looks applied to your halftone effect.

 Click OK to close the Color Picker when you’re done.